What are Databricks Asset Bundles?

 Develop your first Databricks Asset Bundle

-The fastest way to start bundle development is by using a template.
-Create your first bundle project using the Databricks CLI bundle init command without any options.
-This presents a choice of Databricks-provided default bundle templates and asks a series of questions to initialize project variables.
+The fastest way to start bundle development is by using a bundle project template.
+Create your first bundle project using the Databricks CLI bundle init command.
+This command presents a choice of Databricks-provided default bundle templates and asks a series of questions to initialize project variables.

 databricks bundle init